swjo/PenDots/README.md

 ![](/images/class.jpg)

-None of them was exactly what was in mind while writing these steps although all them were visually appealing.
-It’s interesting that it haven’t been mention that the line has to be straight and still almost everyone sticked to a straight line.
+None of them was exactly what was in the mind of the developer while writing these steps although all them were visually appealing.
+It’s interesting that it hasn’t been mentioned that the line has to be straight and still almost everyone sticked to a straight line.

 ###Version 2.0